shadylanebees/3FrameMatingNuc/README.md

 DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.
 THIS IS EXPERIMENTAL

 This is a work in progress.
+The picture may not represent the latest version.

 ![alt tag](https://github.com/shadylanebees/3FrameMatingNuc/blob/master/blowout.png?raw=true)